gmc-code/PC-app-development/docs/tk_widgets/tk_label.rst

     .. py:attribute:: image

         | Syntax: ``label_widget = tk.Label(parent, image="image")``
         | Description: Sets an image to be displayed in the label.
-The value should be a PhotoImage, BitmapImage, or a compatible object.
+The value should be a PhotoImage (.gif, .png), BitmapImage (.bmp), or a .jpg via the pillow library.
 If specified, this takes precedence over the text and bitmap options.
         | Default: None
         | Example: ``label_widget = tk.Label(window, image=my_image)``